Reduction systems and degree bounds for integration: Prerequisites and notation

 \subsection{Reduction systems}

-Instead of finding $u$ via an ansatz with undetermined constant coefficients as explained above, Norman \cite{NormanCriticalPair} discussed a reduction-based approach to this problem.
-His reduction rules are based on identities relating certain polynomials $f$, involving parameters in their coefficients and exponents, to corresponding polynomials such that the left hand side of Eq.~\eqref{eq:MainEquation} yields $f$.
-Polynomials in $C[t_1,\dots,t_n]$ obtained from instantiating these parameters are then used to reduce the given right hand side of Eq.~\eqref{eq:MainEquation} w.r.t.\ some monomial order, collecting the contributions to the solution $u \in C[t_1,\dots,t_n]$ in the process.
-Note that, here, we reduce modulo the $C$-vector space of left hand sides of Eq.~\eqref{eq:MainEquation}, in contrast to polynomial reduction in the context of Gr\"obner bases, where one reduces modulo an ideal.
+Instead of finding $u$ via an ansatz with undetermined constant coefficients as explained in Section~\ref{sec:RischNorman}, Norman \cite{NormanCriticalPair} discussed a reduction-based approach to this problem.
+In short, for fixed $v$, the approach uses derivatives $\Der\left(\frac{q}{v}\right)$ with different $q \in C[t]$ chosen algorithmically to reduce given integrands to zero.
+Then, all $q$ used during reduction are the contributions to the solution $u$.
+To find such $q$, Norman's idea is to systematically generate a suitable reduction system via a completion process, see also Section~\ref{sec:NormanCompletion}.
+In fact, analogous to how \eqref{eq:PolynomialAnsatz} was obtained above, he considers the problem over a common denominator $d \in C[t]$, which amounts to considering an inhomogeneous equation with differential operator $L(u):=d\Der\!\left(\frac{u}{v}\right)$.
+His reduction rules are based on identities relating certain polynomials involving parameters in their coefficients and exponents.
+These parameterized polynomials are image and preimage of each other under $L$, see also Example~\ref{ex:NormanMain} below.
+In our paper, we choose $d:=\frac{\den(\Der)v^2}{\gcd(v,\tilde{\Der}{v})}$, yielding $L(u)$ equal to the left hand side of \eqref{eq:MainEquation}.
+Polynomials in the image of $L$ obtained from instantiating these parameters are then used to reduce the given right hand side of \eqref{eq:MainEquation} w.r.t.\ some monomial order, collecting the contributions to the solution $u \in C[t]$ in the process.
+Note that, here, we reduce modulo the $C$-vector space $\im(L)$, in contrast to polynomial reduction in the context of Gr\"obner bases, where one reduces modulo an ideal.
 Consequently, to reduce a given term, a polynomial used for reducing can only be multiplied by a constant coefficient to match its leading term with the given term.

 \begin{example} For the integral \eqref{eq:NormanExample}, consider the differential field $(C(t_1,t_2),\Der)$ with $\Der{t_1}=1$ and $\Der{t_2}=t_2^2+1$.
 The generators $t_1,t_2$ correspond to the functions $x$ and $\tan(x)$, respectively, so the integrand is given by $f=\frac{t_1}{t_2^2+1}$.
-Using the setting of Eq.~\eqref{eq:ParallelAnsatz}, we hence have $m=0$ and, to compute an integral, we may choose $v=t_2^2+1$ and $k=0$.
-This leads to $\Der{u}-2t_2u=t_1$ in Eq.~\eqref{eq:MainEquation} and we abbreviate the left hand side by $L(u):=\Der{u}-2t_2u$.
+Using the setting of \eqref{eq:ParallelAnsatz}, we hence have $m=0$ and, to compute an integral, we may choose $v=t_2^2+1$ and $k=0$.
+This leads to $\Der{u}-2t_2u=t_1$ in \eqref{eq:MainEquation} and we abbreviate the left hand side by $L(u):=\Der{u}-2t_2u$.
 For a monomial order with $t_1>t_2$, Norman \cite[p.~203]{NormanCriticalPair} computed four reduction rules.
 The first and the last of them rely on the two identities

 respectively.
 To solve $L(u)=t_1$ by reducing the right hand side to zero, we can set $i=1$ in \eqref{eq:NormanR4} and use its left hand side to reduce $t_1$ to $-\frac{1}{2}t_2$ first, obtaining contribution $\frac{1}{4}t_1^2t_2^2+\frac{1}{4}t_1^2+\frac{1}{2}t_1t_2$ to the solution.
 Then, we can set $i=0$ and $j=1$ in \eqref{eq:NormanR1} to reduce $-\frac{1}{2}t_2$ to zero, yielding the contribution $\frac{1}{4}$ to the solution.
 Altogether, we obtain the solution